studio1902/statamic-peak/README.md

 > Note: the strings used in search form and result templates are translatable and can be edited in `resources/lang/en/site.php`.

+> Note: alternatively you could use [Live Search](https://github.com/jonassiewertsen/statamic-live-search) by [Jonas Siewertsen](https://github.com/jonassiewertsen/statamic-live-search).
+It uses Laravel Livewire to get live search results as you type.
+It's very easy to implement.

 ## SEO
 <span id="seo"></span>

 Peak includes full SEO support.
 It's easy to expand on since it's all built with native fields and templating.
 You can also easily replace it with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).

 ### SEO features
-* Edit the title.
+* Page title.
-* Edit the website title and separator.
+* Website title and seperator.
-* Edit the meta description.
+* Meta description.
-* Add a canonical URL.
+* Canonical URL.
-* Add Open Graph data and image.
+* Open Graph data and images.
-* Add a default Open Graph image.
+* Default Open Graph image.
+* Auto generated sitemap.xml.
-* Auto generated sitemap.xml, customize which collections are included and per entry frequency and priority settings.
+* Customize the sitemap: which collections are included and per entry frequency and priority settings.
-* Turn on no-index for an entry, also have it excluded in the sitemap.
+* No-index for entries, also excludes from sitemap.
-* Add custom JSON-ld schema objects.
+* JSON-ld schema objects.
-* Auto generated hreflang tags on localized sites.
+* Hreflang tags automatically generated.
-* Add knowledge graph data (organization, person or custom).
+* Knowledge graph data (organization, person or custom).
-* Auto generated optional JSON-ld breadcrumbs.
+* JSON-ld breadcrumbs.
-* Add trackers: Google Analytics, Google Tag Manager, Site Verification or Fathom.
+* Trackers: Google Analytics, Google Tag Manager, Site Verification, Fathom or Cloudflare Web Analytics.
-* Use a Cookie Consent Notification.
+* Cookie Consent Notification.
 Make sure you listen to `cookie_consent` to be `true` in GTM.

 > Note: tracking and cookie consent by default only work on the `production` environment.